ROIBusiness CaseAI Strategy

 • Get the process owner to validate the assumptions in writing

 The business case also needs to answer: what is the risk if this does not work?
 For most projects, the answer is that you spent money and time but the current process still runs.
 That is a manageable downside.
 Make sure finance understands the downside is bounded.
+For cost benchmarks across engagement types, see AI consulting cost.
+To stress-test your scoping, book a 30-minute call.

 Related Use Cases